-Great fanfare accompanied the groundbreaking of Northside Piers/Palmers Dock on July 13, 2006, with the attendance of some of the city’s top brass, including Mayor Michael Bloomberg, former Deputy Mayor for Economic Development & Rebuilding Daniel L. Doctoroff, State Assemblyman Vito Lopez, former Department of Housing Preservation & Development Commissioner Shaun Donovan, Department of City Planning Commissioner Amanda Burden, Department of Parks & Recreation Commissioner Adrian Benepe, and Toll Brothers Division Vice President David Von Spreckelsen.
+Great fanfare accompanied the groundbreaking of Northside Piers/Palmers Dock on July 13, 2006, with the attendance of some of the city’s top brass, including Mayor Michael Bloomberg, former Deputy Mayor for Economic Development & Rebuilding, Daniel L. Doctoroff, State Assemblyman Vito Lopez, former Department of Housing Preservation & Development Commissioner Shaun Donovan, Department of City Planning Commissioner Amanda Burden, Department of Parks & Recreation Commissioner Adrian Benepe, and Toll Brothers Vice President David Von Spreckelsen.
 Von Spreckelsen was quoted as saying at the event, “We are thrilled with the opportunity to participate in the revitalization of the northern Brooklyn waterfront made possible by the hard work of the Bloomberg administration in accomplishing this important re-zoning.”

 The website for Northside Piers states: ”Beautifully designed, thoughtfully executed with no detail overlooked, your new condo in Williamsburg is everything you’ve ever wanted.
 Kitchens designed by Stephen Alton, with rich, wide-plank American walnut floors.”

 One resident who is dealing with water infiltration and mold issues, and who has health problems, alleges that Toll Brothers hid the issue of mold and mildew, and that it has adversely affected his health, worsening a pre-existing condition.
 The owner showed me a letter from his doctor stating that he should move out of his unit “because of pulmonary problems from mold and mildew that were worsening existing conditions.”
-A report from an independent testing company Mold Pro stated that, “Visible mold growth on engineered flooring by south sliding door noted.
+A report from independent testing company Mold Pro stated that, “Visible mold growth on engineered flooring by south sliding door noted.
 Visible mold growth inside wall cavity, west side below glass with visible standing water on concrete slab adjacent to west wall.”
-The owner was told he need to, “Conduct a Level IV: Extensive Contamination remediation (greater than 100 contiguous square feet in an area) as outlined by the New York City Dept. of Health including but not limited to:
+The owner was told to “Conduct a Level IV: Extensive Contamination remediation (greater than 100 contiguous square feet in an area) as outlined by the New York City Dept. of Health including but not limited to: